 Spend a few hours at the beach at Sentosa

-If you get tired of the city, go for the beach!
-Go to HarbourFront MRT station, and in the VivoCity mall you will find the shuttle to Sentosa.
+If you get tired of the city, go to the beach!
+Go to HarbourFront MRT station, and in the VivoCity mall, you will find the shuttle to Sentosa.
 It is also possible to follow a boardwalk to the island.

 Okay, that’s not the Caribbean, but the artificial beaches built on the island of Sentosa are still a pleasant place to spend some time.
 The thin white sand was imported from Indonesia, and you know how beautiful Indonesian beaches are.